amahdyy/maintenance-lab-assignment-uniTime-system/README.md

 # Comprehensive University Timetabling System (UniTime)
 UniTime is a comprehensive educational scheduling system that supports developing course and exam timetables, managing changes to these timetables, sharing rooms with other events, and scheduling students to individual classes.
 It is a distributed system that allows multiple university and departmental schedule managers to coordinate efforts to build and modify a schedule that meets their diverse organizational needs while allowing for minimization of student course conflicts.
 It can be used alone to create and maintain a school's schedule of classes and/or exams, or interfaced with an existing student information system.
-### Category(ies):
+### System Domain:
+- Scheduling.
-- Scheduling, Education.
+- Education.
 ### Main Features:
+- Event Management.
+- Course Management.
 - Student Scheduling.
-- Event Management.
+- Course Timetabling.
 - Examination Timetabling.
-- Course Timetabling & Management.
 ### System Type and Licenses:
 - The system was originally developed as a collaborative effort by faculty, students, and staff at universities in North America and Europe.
 - The software is distributed free under an open source license in hopes that other colleges and universities can benefit their students.